rubensworks/Workshop-Semantics2025-SemDev/content/motivation.md

 <!-- Why is the topic timely and of particular interest to ISWC participants? -->

-The interplay between academia and industry is bidirectional.
+In theory, the interplay between academia and industry is bidirectional.
 Industry informs academics about real-world problems that require novel solutions.
 Academics can then design novel algorithms as solutions, which they evaluate based on software prototypes.